 Termidor Foam

 Termidor Foam is the most powerful option in this group.
-Its active ingredient is fipronil — the same compound used by professional pest control companies.
+Its active ingredient is fipronil, the same compound used in professional termite products.
 It is specifically designed to reach termites that are hiding where you cannot spray directly.

 When you inject the foam into a wall void or gallery, it expands and coats the surfaces where termites travel.
-Moreover, Termidor uses what is called the transfer effect.
-Termites that touch the treated area carry fipronil back to others in the colony.
-As a result, it can eliminate termites you never directly reached.
+Termidor also uses what is called the transfer effect.
+Termites that touch the treated area can carry fipronil back to others.
 That kind of reach is rare in a consumer product.

 - Most powerful spot treatment in this group